asheerali/XcelBot/backend/readme.txt

 for the mails schedule logic:
-to show the list of entries in the db /mails/{company_id}
+to show the list of entries in the db (just change this to add company_id) /mails/{company_id}
 to create emails only email and time in hours and minutes /mails/createmails